jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 They are optional and were shown for pure convenience.

-Technically, the only annotation you are required to declare when SBDG is on the classpath, is `@SpringBootApplication`, leaving our Customer Service application declaration as simple as:
+Technically, the only annotation you are required to declare when [spring-boot-gemfire-name] is on the classpath, is `@SpringBootApplication`, leaving our Customer Service application declaration as simple as: